luftywiranda13/generator-bunny/contributing.md

 ## Project setup

-> If you are using `yarn`, we suggest that you run `yarn install --no-lockfile` instead of the bare `yarn` or `yarn install`.
-We internally only use `npm` and decide not to generate or commit the lockfile in this repo.
-Read more on [What do you think of lockfiles?](https://github.com/sindresorhus/ama/issues/479#issuecomment-310661514)

 1. Fork and clone the repo
 2.  `npm install` to install dependencies
 3.  `npm start validate` to validate you‘ve got it working